reply-two/.github/profile/README.md

 **You create, we ship.**

 Reply Two provides full-stack newsletter operations for ambitious creators.
-We take care of all the technical, design, and operational aspects of running successful newsletters - deliverability, platform config, content formatting, and performance optimization.
+We take care of all the technical, design, and operational aspects of running successful newsletters.

+Including:

+- Deliverability
+- Platform config
+- Content formatting
+- Performance optimization
+- Custom templates
+- Automations
+- Integrations
+- First-party analytics
+- $#it ton of more stuff too

 No more worrying about DNS records, blacklists, or why your open rates are tanking.
 You focus on creating killer content, we handle everything else.